xot/ElectraOne/README.md

 Occasionally, the remote script or the E1 may get in a bad state.

 You can unplug and then replug the E1 to restart it and continue to use it with the remote script to see if that solves the problem.
-(See below for how to completely reset and remove all existing presets from it.)
+(See below for [how to completely reset](#recovering-from-errors) and remove all existing presets from it.)

 If the remote script appears to have stopped working (typically noticeable if selecting a new device does not upload or change anything on the E1) you can reset the remote script by selecting the 'reset slot' on the E1 (by default this is the last, lower right slot in the sixth bank).

 ## Warning

-**This is *alpha* software.**
+**This is *beta* software.**

 It was built using the [excellent resources](https://structure-void.com/ableton-live-midi-remote-scripts/) provided by Julien Bayle (StructureVoid), and Hanz Petrov's [introduction to remote scripts](http://remotescripts.blogspot.com/2010/03/introduction-to-framework-classes.html).
 Also the incredibly well maintained [documentation](https://docs.electra.one) for the E1 itself was super useful.